axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-process-list/index.rst

 .. note::

-   If :guilabel:`Processes` is not visible in the |ivy| Portal menu, please ensure that the permission :bdg-ref-warning:`🔑AccessFullProcessList <AccessFullProcessList>` has been granted.
+   Grant permission :bdg-ref-warning:`🔑AccessFullProcessList <AccessFullProcessList>` to allow a user to see the full process list (:guilabel:`Processes`) in the |ivy| Portal menu.

 |navigate-to-full-process-list|